Ford shifting 550 jobs to boost SUV production in Kentucky

-Ford Motor Co. said Tuesday it will shift 550 jobs to its Kentucky Truck Plant to boost production of its Expedition and Lincoln Navigator to meet growing demand for its large SUVs.
+Ford Motor Co. said Tuesday it will shift 550 jobs to its Kentucky Truck Plant to boost production of its Expedition and Lincoln Navigator vehicles to meet growing demand for its large SUVs.

-Growing sales for the Expedition and Navigator are driving a 20 percent production boost at the Louisville plant, the automaker said.
+Growing sales for the Expedition and Navigator are driving a 20 percent production boost at the plant in Louisville, the automaker said.

-To boost the truck plant’s workforce, Ford said it will shift the jobs away from its crosstown factory — Louisville Assembly Plant, which makes the Ford Escape and Lincoln MKC.
+To increase the truck plant’s workforce, Ford said it will shift the jobs away from its crosstown factory — Louisville Assembly Plant, which makes the Ford Escape and Lincoln MKC.

-Growing demand for large SUVs is fueling the employment boost at the truck plant.
+Growing demand for large SUVs is fueling the employment boost at the sprawling truck plant.

 “Kentucky Truck Plant is home to two of Ford and Lincoln’s most successful vehicles,” said John Savona, Ford vice president, North American manufacturing.
 “After seeing a continued increase in customer demand for Expedition and Navigator, we are boosting production for a second time to meet it.”